Discovering High Level Patterns from Simulation Traces: Introduction

+Our central observation is that semantic simplification of simulation traces can enable LLMs to forge connections between the specific simulation states and prior knowledge.
 We propose a method for extracting high-level patterns from raw simulation traces.
-Given a set of text snippets (e.g., "a lever launches a ball") describing potential patterns (say by a domain expert such as the game designer in the above example), we automatically synthesize programs that detect pattern activations from detailed simulation traces.
-We demonstrate that LLMs are able to effectively interpret these high-level annotated traces to generate summaries, perform question-and-answering (Q\&A) tasks and to automatically synthesize formal and interpretable reward functions from natural language goals.
+Given a set of text snippets (e.g.~\texttt{bounce}, \texttt{ball rolling}, etc.) describing potential patterns, we synthesize programs that detect pattern activations from detailed simulation traces.
+The labels might either be provided by a domain expert (game designer in our motivating example) or an LLM.
+We learn a program corresponding to each label, to detect the occurrence of that pattern in a simulation trace.

-Given a simulation environment, we learn a library of pattern-detecting programs specialized to scenes within the environment.
-We use the Phyre benchmark~\cite{bakhtin2019phyrenewbenchmarkphysical}, as our 2D rigid-body environment.
-Seeded by natural language descriptions for potential patterns within the environment (roll, collide, bounce, etc.) we build a library of patterns, learning programs that can detect each pattern (by extending FunSearch~\cite{romera-paredesMathematicalDiscoveriesProgram2024}).
-We use this library of patterns to translate low-level simulation trace data into \emph{Annotated Simulation Traces} (AST) containing high level patterns identified by natural language descriptions.
-We show that, with ASTs as input, LLMs are effective at summarization, solving tasks, answering questions and synthesizing reward programs from natural language goals.
-Our ontributions are: \begin{itemize}[noitemsep, leftmargin=1.5em, topsep=.1em] \item we show the benefit of extracting high-level patterns from simulation traces, for applications involving natural language reasoning within environments with physical interaction; \item we invent a method that relies on minimal user guidance (a list of text snippets) to discover patterns from simulation data; \item we use evolutionary program synthesis to learn pattern detector programs to translate simulation traces into annotated traces; \item we demonstrate applications such as problem solving, Q\&A, summarization and reward program synthesis. \end{itemize}
+The \emph{library of pattern-detecting programs} generalizes across scenes but is learned individually for each environment.
+We evaluate the effectiveness of libraries across thousands of scenes within three different environments available within the DeepPHY~\cite{xuDeepPHYBenchmarkingAgentic2025} benchmark.
+We learn programs by extending FunSearch~\cite{romera-paredesMathematicalDiscoveriesProgram2024} and without the need for a supervisory dataset.
+We use the library to translate low-level simulation trace data into \emph{Annotated Simulation Traces} (AST) containing high level pattern sequences identifiable via natural language labels.
+We show that, with ASTs as input, LLMs are more effective at summarization, solving reasoning tasks, and synthesizing reward programs from natural language goals.
+In summary, our contributions are: \begin{itemize}[noitemsep, leftmargin=1.5em, topsep=.1em] \item we introduce the concept of extracting high-level patterns from simulation traces, for applications involving natural language reasoning in environments with physical interaction; \item we invent a method that relies on minimal (and optional) user-guidance string labels to discover patterns from simulation data; \item we use evolutionary program synthesis to learn interpretable pattern detector programs for annotating simulation traces; \item and we show the effectiveness of annotated traces using physics problem solving, summarization, and reward program synthesis. \end{itemize}